openstack/tacker/doc/source/user/etsi_vnf_change_current_vnf_package.rst

      to simulate the coordination interface in `ETSI SOL002 v3.5.1`_.
 Mainly a script that can communicate with the VM after the VM is created, perform special customization of the VM or confirm the status of the VM.
+   * ``vimConnectionInfo`` is an optional parameter.
+     This operation can specify the ``vimConnectionInfo`` for the VNF instance.
+     Even if this operation specify multiple ``vimConnectionInfo`` associated with one VNF instance, only one of them will be used for life cycle management operations.
+     It is not possible to delete the key of registered ``vimConnectionInfo``.

 .. note:: Currently, this operation only supports some functions of ``Change Current VNF Package``.